How to Buy AstraZeneca Shares UK – With 0% Commission

 Dividend Growth is Likely

-That growing bottom line, in turn, means that AstraZeneca is likely to provide even greater rewards for shareholders in the future.
-The company’s 2.5% dividend yield is below average for the FTSE 100, and in fact the yield has been falling as the AstraZeneca share price appreciation has outpaced dividend growth.
+Those growing profits, in turn, means that AstraZeneca is likely to provide even greater rewards for shareholders in the future.
+The company’s 2.8% dividend yield is below average for the FTSE 100, and in fact the yield has been falling as the AstraZeneca share price appreciation has outpaced dividend growth.

 While nothing is certain, it’s likely that AstraZeneca is aware of this trend and may look to remedy it in the future.
 That could mean a one-time special dividend, particularly if the coronavirus vaccine is successful.
 Or it could be that the company will slowly ratchet up its dividend payouts in order to better reward shareholders.